SoarGroup/SoarGroup.github.io/docs/reference/cli/cmd_visualize.md

 already exists, it will simply overwrite it rather than looking for a new file name.

-`generate-image` specifies whether the visualizer should render the graphviz file into an image.
+`generate-image` specifies whether the visualizer should render the Graphviz file into an image.
 This setting is overridden if the viewer-launch setting is enabled.